 Making sure you've stopped paying National Insurance

 You pay National Insurance contributions (NICs) during your working life.
 These build your entitlement to the State Pension and certain other benefits.
 The class of NICs you pay depends on your income and whether you're employed or self-employed.
 You stop paying NICs when you reach State Pension age.

 National Insurance contributions up to State Pension age

 If you work - either as an employee or self-employed - and your earnings are over a certain level you pay National Insurance contributions.
 You pay NICs from age 16 until you reach State Pension age.

 If you're employed you pay Class 1 National Insurance contributions based on your level of earnings.
-If you're self-employed you pay Class 2 contributions at a flat weekly rate and Class 4 contributions annually, as a percentage of your taxable profits.
+If you're self-employed you pay Class 2 contributions at a flat weekly rate and Class 4 contributions annually, based on your level of taxable profits.

 Changes to State Pension age